theCocoonStudio/react-three-resize-helper/README.md

 The center will always be at point `(0, 0)` provided that the camera is positioned as required above.

-`(-visWidth / 2, visHeight)`, for example, is at the bottom left corner of the canvas.
+`(-visWidth / 2, - visHeight / 2)`, for example, is at the bottom left corner of the canvas.

 ### Parameters